Store Hours

 Transplant Young Plants Into Their New Homes

 By now, your plants have 3 or 4 real leaves — they'll look different from the miniature seedling leaves.
-When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
+When the ground is warm, and you're not expecting soaking rain, look into transplanting your big sprouts into their new outdoor home.
 "Transplant" means that you put these small plants straight into the garden soil or into pots.
-In cases where you directly planted into the ground, you may still want to shuffle plants around for the best sun and spacing.
+In cases where you direct sowed, you may still want to shuffle plants around for the best spacing and sun.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
+Finish it off with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch keeps your soil from drying out and controls weeds.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps the soil moist.
 Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Wisconsin Rapids Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Wisconsin Rapids Garden Center, online, or on our mobile app.
 Let's get growing together.

 2705 Sherman St